Mallory Lewis

 Mallory Hurwitz Lewis (née Tarcher; born July 8, 1962) is an American writer, television producer, ventriloquist, and puppeteer.
-She currently puppeteers Lamb Chop (a sock puppet created by her mother, Shari Lewis).
+She currently puppeteers Lamb Chop, a sock puppet created by her mother, the ventriloquist Shari Lewis.

 Early life

 Mallory Lewis was born as Mallory Tarcher in New York City into a Jewish family.
 She is the daughter of Jeremy Tarcher (1932–2015) and Shari Lewis (1933–1998), creator of Lamb Chop.
 Growing up, Lewis used to sleep with Lamb Chop.
-She is of Jewish faith.